ebzzry/ebzzry.github.io/en/src/emem.md

 <div class="center">March 12, 2017</div>
 <div class="center">Updated: March 31, 2017</div>

+>“The answers you seek you will never find until you stop looking outside and start looking for them
+>within yourself.”<br>
+>―Memory gatekeeper, Ergo Proxy

 I have always wanted a way to create HTML documents from my Markdown files.
 Initially, I simply wanted to have HTML files from my text files so that I can view them nicely on my phone.
 Later, I also wanted a way to create these files so that I can upload them on the internet and view them on